dnanexus/dnanexus-example-applets/Tutorials/bash/samtools_count_para_chr_busyproc_sh/Readme.md

 <!-- SECTION: Debugging boilerplate and input download -->
 The `*.bai` file was an optional job input.
 We check for a empty or unset `var` using the bash built-in `[[-z ${var}}]]` test.
 Then download or create a `*.bai` index as needed.

-### Parallelized run
+## Parallelized run
-Bash's built-in [job control](http://tldp.org/LDP/abs/html/x9644.html) system allows for easy management of multiple processes.
+Bash's [job control](http://tldp.org/LDP/abs/html/x9644.html) system allows for easy management of multiple processes.
 In this example, we run bash commands in the background as we control maximum job executions in the foreground.
 We place processes in the background using an `&` after a command.
 <!-- SECTION: Parallel SAMtools count by region -->
 <!-- SECTION: Wait for background processes to complete -->